Thursday’s best high school baseball, softball performances

 Baseball

-Aric Anderson, Palo Verde: The senior was 3-for-4 with a double, a home run, two RBIs and three runs scored in an 11-0 win over Green Valley.
+Spencer Blackwell, Sierra Vista: The senior threw a no-hitter with nine strikeouts in a 13-0 win over Chaparral.

-Ethan Daniel, Cimarron-Memorial: The senior was 3-for-5 with four RBIs and a run scored in a 10-2 win over Spring Valley.
+Troy Connell, Boulder City: The senior threw a one-hit shutout with six strikeouts in a 1-0 win over Pahrump Valley.

-Luke Miles, Clark: The senior was 2-for-4 with a double, a stolen base and three RBIs in a 10-9 win over Virgin Valley.
+Julian Hernandez, Mojave: The junior was 4-for-5 with three RBIs, two stolen bases and three runs scored in a 15-4 win over Del Sol.

-Sam Simon, Centennial: The senior was 2-for-3 with a double, four RBIs and two runs scored in a 13-9 win over Faith Lutheran.
+Kevin Sanchez-Mendoza, Valley: The junior was 1-for-4 with a double and four RBIs in a 9-5 win over SLAM Nevada.

-Thomas Trask-Fonoimoana, SLAM Nevada: The sophomore was 2-for-4 with four RBIs and a run scored and gave up one run in three innings to get the win in an 8-1 victory over Western.
+Kaden Straily, Foothill: The sophomore was 2-for-3 with two RBIs in a 4-2 win over Shadow Ridge.

 Softball

-Alyssa Bryant, Boulder City: The junior threw a shutout with nine strikeouts in a 10-0 win over Clark.
+Trinity Brandon, Arbor View: The junior was 2-for-3 with a double and three RBIs in a 6-5 win over Palo Verde.

-Hailey Gutierrez, Mojave: The sophomore was 2-for-2 with a double, a home run, two RBIs and three runs scored in a 21-7 loss to Durango.
+Deeanna Egan, Pahrump Valley: The junior was 3-for-4 with two doubles, three stolen bases, two RBIs and four runs scored in a 15-0 win over Clark.

-Rachel Krumm, Boulder City: The senior was 2-for-3 with a double, two RBIs and a run scored in a 10-0 win over Clark.
+Avari Morris, Green Valley: The sophomore threw a one-hit shutout and was 1-for-3 with a double and one RBI in a 1-0 win over Centennial.

-Ashley McMahon, Durango: The sophomore was 2-for-5 with a home run, two RBIs, a stolen base and five runs scored in a 21-7 win over Mojave.
+Kendall Selitzky, Coronado: The freshman threw a three-hit shutout and was 1-for-4 with a run scored in a 6-0 win over Faith Lutheran.

-Andie Wood, Moapa Valley: The freshman was 2-for-3 with a double, two RBIs, a stolen base and three runs scored, and threw a one-hit shutout with eight strikeouts in an 18-0 win over Valley.
+Callie Stoker, Durango: The sophomore was 4-for-5 and hit for the cycle with seven RBIs and four runs scored in a 32-0 win over Western.

 Thursday’s scores